ibm-cloud-docs/containers/cs_ingress_manage.md

   ```
   {: pre}

 The latest three versions of the image are supported for ALBs.
-When you create a new ALB, enable an ALB that was previously disabled, or update an ALB, you can specify an image version for your ALB in the `--version` flag.
+You can specify an image version for your ALB in the `--version` flag.
 To list the currently supported versions, run the following command:
 ```
 ibmcloud ks alb versions
 ```